ohler55/ojg/discover.md

-The **oj** application has a `-discover` option that will use the `discover` package to seearch for candidates and then use then appropriate parser depending on the whether then `-lazy` option wasa specified.
+The **oj** application has a `-discover` option that will use the `discover` package to seearch for candidates and then use then appropriate parser depending on the whether then `-lazy` option wa specified.

 ## Use Cases

-Some use cases for discovery option include working with messaging tools and tutorial or markdown text.
+Some use cases for the discovery option include working with messaging tools and markdown text.

 ### Messaging

-My go to messaging tool is [NATS JetStream](https://docs.nats.io/nats-concepts/jetstream).
-JetStream includes an inspection tool that allows viewing of messages in a queue.
+My go-to messaging engine is [NATS JetStream](https://docs.nats.io/nats-concepts/jetstream).
+JetStream includes an inspection tool that allows viewing of messages in a stream.
 It provides information about each message as well as the contents of the message.
 If JSON is being used as the message content then viewing a stream might look like:

 ```
->nats stream view quux
+> nats stream view quux
 [205456] Subject: quux.example Received: 2025-11-11 17:03:44

   Nats-Expected-Stream: quux